 - You stay calm.
 For many, there is significant stress or anxiety before even coming to the dentist’s office; the fear and apprehension connected with an upcoming visit can have a detrimental effect hours or even days ahead of time.
 Knowing that steps will be taken to relax the patient, this nervousness can be reduced.
 The patient is calm both before and during the appointment.

 - Minimal sedation.
 The patient is awake but relaxed.
 Nitrous oxide is administered by inhaling through a mask placed over the nose.
 The dentist can control the amount of gas used and thus monitor the level of sedation.
 Nitrous oxide usually wears off quickly; this is the only type of sedation which allows the patient to drive after the visit.
 A pill – often Halcion – can also be used to bring about this level of sedation.
 The patient can respond to the dentist’s requests during the procedure.
 Injections – local anesthetic – may be administered to numb a specific area, but this will only be after the patient is sedated.

 - Moderate sedation.
 The patient is awake, but motor skills are affected (such as slurring of speech).
 The patient may fall asleep and not remember much of the visit.
 Oral medication can be used, often simply a larger dose than would be administered to bring about minimal sedation.
 This type of medication takes longer to take effect than nitrous oxide, but is stronger and longer lasting.
-An IV can also be used, which allows the dentist to monitor and control the level of sedation during the procedure.

 What We Will Do for You